-The rumors were true: Razer has been working on a gaming laptop with a Ryzen CPU at its core, and, needless to say, what they’ve come up with is nothing short of awe-inspiring.
+The rumors were true: Razer have been working on a gaming laptop with a Ryzen CPU at its core and, needless to say, what they’ve come up with is nothing short of awe-inspiring.
 The Razer Blade 14 is quite literally the smallest gaming laptop in the world with the most potent Zen 3-based processor — the AMD Ryzen 9 5900HX.
-You’ve read correctly: we’re talking about an eight-core, 16-thread behemoth with a base clock of 3.3Ghz and a boost clock of up to 4.6Ghz, manufactured in TSMC’s 7nm process.
+You’ve read correctly: we’re talking about an eight-core, sixteen-thread behemoth with a base clock of 3.3Ghz and a boost clock of up to 4.6Ghz, manufactured in TSMC’s 7nm process.

 It’s All About the Specs

-Other than that, it’s pretty much the same old Razer Blade we’ve seen over the years: CNC machined aluminum, exceptional build quality, best-in-class touchpad, a comfortable keyboard, and high refresh rate 16:9 screens (either 144Hz FHD or 165Hz QHD).
+Other than that, it’s pretty much the same old Razer Blade we’ve been seeing over the years: CNC machined aluminum, exceptional build quality, best-in-class touchpad, a comfortable keyboard, and high refresh rate 16:9 screens (either 144Hz FHD or 165Hz QHD).
 Port-wise, it’ll sport two USB Type-C ports (3.2 Gen 2), two USB Type-A ports (3.2 Gen 2), HDMI 2.1 (up to 4K 120Hz), along with the standard 3.5mm combo jack.
-Again, nothing too fancy, but no omissions have been made, so we really shouldn’t be complaining.
+Nothing too fancy, but no omissions have been made so we really shouldn’t be complaining.

 Let’s Talk Pricing

-The Razer Blade 14 retails for $1,799 (RTX 3060, 144 Hz FHD) up to an eye-popping $2,799 (RTX 3080, 165Hz QHD).
-All three possible configurations come equipped with a 1TB NVMe drive, along with 16GB of RAM (soldered onto the motherboard, so forget about expanding your memory further down the line).
+The Razer Blade 14 is retailing for $1799 (RTX 3060, 144 Hz FHD) all the way up to an eye-popping $2799 (RTX 3080, 165Hz QHD).
+All three possible configurations come equipped with a 1TB NVMe drive, along with 16GB of RAM (soldered onto the motherboard so forget about expanding your memory further down the line).

-So, in summary, the Blade 14 costs a pretty penny, but it is one of a kind — you can’t get this much power anywhere else (in such a small thin-and-light package, that is).
-Of course, a bit of that well-known Razer tax has been applied here, but that was to be expected.
+So, in summary, the Blade 14 definitely costs a pretty penny, but it really is a one of a kind — you just can’t get this much power anywhere else (in such a small thin-and-light package, that is).
+A bit of that well-known Razer tax has been applied here as well, but that was to be expected.